dafny-lang/ide-vscode/README.md

 ### Installation

-On the first start the plugin will install the _Dafny_ language server automatically.
+On the first start, the plugin will install the _Dafny_ language server automatically.

 ![Installation](readmeResources/Installation.png)

-### Syntax Error Underlining
+### Error Underlining

 ![Syntax](readmeResources/Syntax.png)

-Whenever a postcondition statement does not hold, the user will be informed.
+Whenever a syntax, semantic, or verification error is present, the plugin will inform the user.

 ### Compile and Run